ImmediateMurderProfessionals/ImmediateMurderProfessionals/README.md

 Hi!
 I am BombCraft, and this is my unfinished README.md/bio!

-Why the FUCK did GD Colon block me
+Why the FUCK did GD Cologne block me

 Days until I become old enough to have sex in Germany (also the next episode of murder drones): 10